It took a few visits before we finally decided to bring you this well-kept secret and list of unique experiences in Costa da Morte.

 1. Start your day on the right foot in front of Lires estuary.

-Meditate, go for a run, plan the rest or your day or just enjoy a coffee, something to eat and a memorable talk with a local at the local Lires beach bar.
+Meditate, go for a run, plan the rest of your day or just enjoy a coffee, something to eat and a memorable talk with a local at the local Lires beach bar.

-This estuary is the tiniest in Galicia and a very special one for that matter.
-Caribbean like waters might induce you to think the water temperature could be so warm but don’t be fooled and get a hold of a wetsuit if you are planning to be in the water for more than 15 mins.
+This estuary is the tiniest in Costa da Morte Galicia and a very special one for that matter.
+The Caribbean like waters might induce you to think the water temperature could be so warm but don’t be fooled and get a hold of a wetsuit if you are planning to be in the water for more than 15 mins.
 We have warned you!

 2. Check in a fairytale cottage at Cabañas de Lires.

-Ines and Braulio, the young couple managing this idyllic accommodation, have made every countryside prince and princess dream come true and now it is possible to enjoy a slow-paced holiday in Costa da Morte in one of the three wood cabins they built in Lires.
-Two story, they host up to 4 people comfortably and are equipped with a full-kitchen, bathroom and a living-room.
-Surrounded by a gorgeous garden, customers can also enjoy the outdoor swimming pool on a sunny day, a barbecue area and a cozy Summer house.
+Ines and Braulio, the young couple managing this idyllic accommodation, have made every countryside prince and princess glamping dream come true and now it is possible to enjoy a slow-paced holiday in Costa da Morte in one of the three wood cabins they built in Lires.
+Cabañas de Lires have two stories, they host up to 4 people comfortably and are equipped with a full kitchen, bathroom, and a living-room.
+Surrounded by a gorgeous garden, customers can also enjoy the outdoor swimming pool on a sunny day, a barbecue area and a cozy Summerhouse on top of the Galician coast nearby beaches.

 Breakfast is served on a little basket picnic and includes freshly squeezed orange juice, a selection of teas and jams to choose from, coffee, milk, freshly baked french bread and homemade cake.
 Just what someone would need to gather all the needed energy to tackle some Costa da Morte goodness down!.